Lunkio/blogapp_frontend/Readme.md

 !!This is the Front End -part of this app.
 Backend-code can be found at https://github.com/Lunkio/blogapp_backend

-## Blog App
+## Blog Manager

-A blog app where users can login, add blogs and see other blogs which are added by other users.
-Only logged in users can use the app.
-User can only remove those blog posts that he/she has been adding.
-App contains also users -section, where you can browse all registered users and their blog posts.
+A blog managing application, where users can login, add blogs, like and comment them.
+Only logged in users can use the application.
+Users can only remove their own blogs.
+Application contains also a section, where users can browse all the registered users and the amount of blogs a certain user has added.

 ### `How was this achieved?`

-Application utilizes MongoDB for its database, JsonWebToken for token based authentication, React Redux and Redux-Thunk for managing the state, Semantic-UI-React for the layout and design and backend is made using NodeJS and express.
-Testing includes Cypress
+Application utilizes MongoDB for its database, JSON Web Token for token based authentication when adding and deleting blogs, React Redux and Redux-Thunk for managing the state, Semantic-UI-React for the layout and design.
+Backend is made using NodeJS and Express.
+Front End testing utilizes Enzyme and Cypress.
+Backend testing uses Jest and Supertest -library.

+### `Challenges`

+Goal of this project was to create an application that separates the application state from the React components and React only focuses on generating the views.
+Redux, its actions and reducers are taking care of the state.
+UseState -hook is used only once, for setting the 'view' -state.